termslang/bursadex/README.md

 #### 1. Approve your ERC20 tokens.
 **DO NOT TRANSFER TOKENS TO BURSA!** Just execute **approve()** method on contract of the token you want to trade.
 You can check the tradable amount of a token by calling **balanceApprovedForToken()** method on BURSA contract.

 **NOTE:** The amounts of tokens are represented the way they are stored on the blockchain.
-That means, if you have 10 tokens, and the token has 18 decimals, the amount of tokens stored will be 10 + 1e18, i.e. 10000000000000000000 (10 + 18 zeroes appended).
-Prices are always stored with 18 decimals, regardless the decimals parameter of the token.
+That means, if you have 10 tokens, and the token has 18 decimals, the amount of tokens stored will be 10 + 1e18 = 10000000000000000000 (10 + 18 zeroes appended).
+Prices are always stored with 18 decimals, regardless token's decimals.

 #### 2. There are two ways to sell tokens on BURSA: